waylanh/Brackets-Themes/Light/README.md

-Wayman's Light Theme for Brackets
+Light Theme for Brackets
 ===============================

-A light colorful theme.
+To use, go to Brackets' Extension Manager(EM) and either:
+- search by name and install,
+- use this github url and paste to EM link,
+- or upload manually with this repo's zip file.

+---

 ## HTML
 ![HTML Screenshot](./screenshots/light-html.png)